 I = Informed (should be informed of the outcome or progress of the work, but needn’t be consulted).

 Put a list of the tasks on the top, and the people or roles on the left – this results in a grid.
 In each cell in the grid, you need to put one or more of the RACI letters, where appropriate.
 For more information, see this post for a nice overview.

 Putting tasks in this matrix structure and communicating it to your team and other relevant people sets a baseline for what each person is doing.
-If you get this formally approved then this can be useful, but often broad agreement is enough to be helpful.
+If you get this formally approved then this can be useful, but even broad agreement is enough to be helpful.

-3. Clarifying your job description by communicating properly
+3. Clarify job descriptions by communicating properly

 This point involves simply communicating with your team to validate your thinking with regard to their roles.
 If you feel like your team members need to clarify their job descriptions, then it’s likely others feel the same.